 Levante is like the typical Atlantic dune beaches, but obviously on a much smaller scale: open to the sea, wide and with frequent waves.

 To the north the Levante beach reaches the so-called Racó de Ses Ampolles, on the east side of the Restaurant es Ministre.
 This part of the beach is connected to the northern part of Platja de Illetas.
 From there it descends southward for almost 2 kilometers to the Escull des Pou de Llevant, close to the beach of Sa Roqueta, which is close to Es Pujols.
 Before reaching Sa Roqueta, in the area of Chiringuito Manolito, there are three small bays of a few tens of meters in length where the waters are usually calmer and offer more privacy.

 The Levante beach receives its name because it is oriented towards the east, in an easterly direction on the wind rose.

-The name “levante” comes from “levante”, that is, where the sun rises: the east.
+The name “levante” comes from the word “levantar” or rising, that is, where the sun rises: the east.

 The wind blowing from the east is therefore called, in the same way: Levante wind.

 Occupancy of this beach is medium to low.
 Since it is very extensive, it is not possible to define an occupancy level for the entire beach, as it varies by zone.
 People tend to stand near the access walkways or restaurants, for the sheer convenience of not having to walk on the sand for several hundred meters.
 Those who prefer a little more solitude and/or intimacy look for corners a little farther away from groups of people.
-Either way, you are sure to find your corner of the Levante beach.
+Either way, you can be sure you will find your happy corner of the Levante beach.